-Are you the type of curious mind that is always searching for the best and most expensive products even if you can’t afford them?
+Are you the curious mind always searching for the best and most expensive products even if you can’t afford them?
 Then you’ll probably be interested in knowing about the most expensive BMX bikes out there.

 When thinking about a good quality BMX bike, experts say that these bikes should be light, this way helping riders in terms of speed.
-Their price is usually high due to the materials and different technology used in building the specific bike.
+Their price is usually high due to the materials and techniques used to build the specific bike.

 When talking about expensive BMX bikes, we are essentially talking about custom bikes, and it can get a little complicated to find the very best since these are built from numerous different parts.
 Then you also have complete bikes and vintage or retro bikes.
-Dive into the BMX world and get to know the most expensive BMX bikes.
+Dive into the BMX world and learn the most expensive BMX bikes.

 What Is a BMX Bike?